thysultan/Ally/README.md

 }
 ```

-But also means we can extend any non built-in operator.
+But also means we can extend any non-built-in operator.

 ## Expressions